Introducing our new media arts educational program, Whaler Media.

 - Operate directional microphones – like those used on the sidelines of NFL games – and wireless microphones – like those used on reality TV shows like Keeping Up with the Kardashians.

-NCTV designed Whaler Media to empower Nantucket High School students to share their voices on television, from Channel 18 to the world wide web.
+NCTV designed Whaler Media to empower Nantucket High School students to share their voices on television, from Channel 18 to the worldwide web.
 The class takes advantage of NCTV’s multimedia center resources so each student can learn by doing.
 The teachers stress teamwork to produce a friendly, creative, and exciting atmosphere for everyone.
-Take a look at last year’s schedule to see if you’re ready to fall in love with filmmaking :

-Individuals interested in learning more about the media arts, please sign up for our newsletter for upcoming announcements on media arts educational classes.
+Individuals interested in learning more about the media arts, please sign up for our newsletter for upcoming announcements on media arts education classes.

 SPONSORED IN PART BY